GeorgeMoIrizarry/Phase-1-Coding-Project/README.md

 ## About the game

 > Defenders of the Earth is a random fighting game, based on the Dragon Ball Z theme.
-> This project was developed by Ken Richlin and George Molrizarry
+> This project was developed by Ken Richlin and George Irizarry

 ## Technologies